dxgp/java-notes/chapter8.md

 The final keyword can prevent overriding and inheritance.
 The error thrown is:

 <pre>meth() in B cannot override meth() in A</pre>

+Similarly, the final keyword can also prevent inheritance.
+Also, declaring methods as final can also provide a <b>performance boost</b> because the java compiler then just copies the method into the function that's calling it (sort of like how the preprocessor in c works) which then avoid the overhead required for a method call.
+A term associated with the final keyword is <b>early binding</b>.
+This implies that Java resolves the calls to a final method at <i>compile time</i>. (<b>late binding</b> implies resolution at runtime).
 </td>
 <td>